← All Articles

 How do you buy a North Carolina fishing license?

-Buy it online at the North Carolina Wildlife Resources Commission website before your trip.
+Buy it online through North Carolina's official licensing portal before your trip, picking the basic license and adding the trout privilege in the same transaction.
 The license is digital, so a phone screenshot is sufficient — no physical card needed.
-Purchasing ahead of time avoids any scramble at the launch, and your guide will confirm your license status before you start.
+Purchasing ahead of time avoids any scramble at the launch, which often has no cell signal, and your guide will confirm your license status before you start.

 We'll sort the details